Akshansh986/Webkiosk/README.md

 #Need help
 Contact ASAP if you can help me in any of these

-* Documenting timetable fetch protocol.
+* Documenting timetable fetch protocol
-* Documenting undocumented sections of app.
+* Documenting undocumented sections of app
 * Open sourcing timetable extractor (one that extract timetable from excel sheet provided by college)